USS S-5: Sinking

-Alanthus could not help with the cutting, but was able to rig a pump to provide air, provide fresh water for drinking, and rig cables under S-5s stern to hold it above the surface.
-Alanthus had no radio, but at about 18:00 was able to contact the passing Panama Railroad Steamship Company steamer SS General G. W. Goethals using signal flags.

-General G. W. Goethals, which was on voyage from Haiti to New York City, had a radio and contacted the U.S. Navy, and her crew immediately began enlarging the hole.
-By 01:45 on 3 September 1920, it was big enough to squirm through.
-At 03:00 on 3 September, Lieutenant Commander Cooke became the last member of S-5s crew to leave the submarine.
-Her crew had suffered no deaths or serious injuries.
+The steamship Alanthus detected the plight of the submarine.
+With additional assistance from the Panama Railway Company steamship General G. W. Goethals, a much larger hole was cut, and the entire crew was rescued.
+A potentially apocryphal story about a conversation between the crews aboard the submarine and Alanthus has been published, but there is no support for it in the Dictionary of American Naval Fighting Ships nor contemporary newspaper accounts.

-Later that morning, the battleship USS Ohio secured a towline to the stern of S-5 and proceeded to tow her to shallower water.
+Once the crew was offloaded from S-5, the battleship USS Ohio secured a towline to its stern and proceeded to tow her to shallower water.
 The towline, however, parted and the loose submarine bobbed, then plunged to the bottom about 15 nmi off Cape May, New Jersey.
 The Navy began an unsuccessful attempt to raise S-5, but called it off in November 1920.
 A second effort in 1921 also was unsuccessful, and S-5 was struck from the Naval Vessel Register that year.
 She was the fourth submarine lost in U.S. Navy history.